SynBioDex/SBOL-visual/SEPs/SEP_V012.md

 ## 4. Backwards Compatibility <a name='compatibility'></a>

-SBOL Visual does not currently have a specific symbol for stop codons, so there are no backwards compatibility issues.
+SBOL Visual does not currently have a specific symbol for these elements, so there are no backwards compatibility issues.

-## 5. Discussion <a name='discussion'></a>stop-codon
+## 5. Discussion <a name='discussion'></a>

 ## References <a name='references'></a>